rstacruz/modern-development/communication/using_slack.md

 > *Marketer:* We need a new landing page<br>
 > *Fred:* We're on it.
 What do you need?

 Create new channels for discussion threads, and archive them when you're done.
 We usually name these with an underscore, such as `#_feature`.
-This lets certain discussions happen separately from everyday banter, keeping its logs clean.
+This lets certain discussions happen separately from everyday banter, keeping logs clean.
 It also prevents overwhelming people by leaving out those who may not be involved.

 ## Project tracker channel